CebolaLab/RNA-seq/README.md

 The bias plot format can be changed to png, eps, plotly or svg.
 If there is significant evidence of a GC bias, this can be corrected using `correctGCbias`.
 An example of GC bias can be seen in the plot outout from `computeGCBias` below:

 <img src="https://github.com/CebolaLab/RNA-seq/blob/master/Figures/GCbiasPlot.png" width="500">

+The GC-bias will later be corrected when normalising the data for DGE analysis.
+However, for visualisation purposes, the user may wish to correct the GC-bias for the corresponding bigWig file.

 If opting to correct the GC-bias, `correctGCbias` can be used.
 This tool effectively removes reads from regions with greater-than-expected coverage (GC-rich regions) and removes reads from regions with less-than-expected coverage (AT-rich regions).
 The methods are described by [Benjamini and Speed [2012]](https://academic.oup.com/nar/article/40/10/e72/2411059).
 The following code can be used: